Self-driving cars, accidents and the trolley problem

 But the problem of difficult choices comes up in respect of self-driving cars and so, potentially, in the real world.
 If an accident were about to happen and, in consequence, someone or other would inevitably be killed, what programming ought to be incorporated in the car’s computer to decide which one of them it should be?
 Professor A C Grayling (a philosopher) says in an interview in the March 2016 edition of Prospect that he thinks that the reply is simple.
 I’m not so sure.
 This is my letter to Prospect, which also sets out Grayling’s view:

-What though happens if the alternative to killing 6 people, who’ve decided to run across the road with no warning, is to kill someone innocently walking along the pavement instead?
-It rather reflects on the value of utilitarianism if it justifies such a scenario.
-So sure, it’s only a problem for human beings – we’re the moral entities, not cars.
+What though happens if the alternative to killing 6 people who’ve decided, knowing how the car is programmed, to run across the road with no warning, is for the car 'deliberately' to veer off the road and kill someone innocently walking along the pavement instead?
+It rather reflects on the value of Professor Grayling's version of utilitarianism if it justifies such a scenario.
+So sure, it’s only a problem for human beings – but we’re the moral entities, not our cars.

 In fact, the idea of utilitarianism as the ultimate decider of what we ‘ought’ to do is not very useful.
 It is one of those Humpty Dumpty words which can be used to justify whatever we want as our preferred outcome.
 I think though that morality is the generally accepted opinion of how we ought to act in particular circumstances.
-It changes with time, but I doubt that many people would currently be happy with Professor Grayling’s suggestion that cars should be programmed on our behalves to be such blunt instruments.
+Over the millennia that opinion has changed greatly for aspects of our behaviour great and small.
+I doubt though that many people would currently be happy with Professor Grayling’s suggestion that cars should be programmed on our behalves to be such blunt instruments.